seanpmaxwell/Typescript-Best-Practices/README.md

 - Developers should write their own tests.
 - Integration tests should be focused and minimal early on.
 - Tests improve readability as well as correctness.

 ---

+## Organizing shared code
+- In a directory with shared content create a subfolder named `common/`.
+- Add the following files as needed
+  - `utils.ts`: logic that needs to be executed
+  - `constants.ts`: static items
+  - `types.ts`: types only no values
+- If any of these files becomes too large, create a folder of the same name, rename the file to `index.ts` and place it there along with its adjacent content:
+  - `common/
+    - `constants.ts`
+    - `utils/` <-- `utils.ts` grew too large so we separated it into `index.ts` and `StringUtils.ts`
+      - `index.ts`
+      - `StringUtils.ts`
+    - `types.ts`
+- If you have something that isn't shared but you don't want it to go in the file that it is used in for whatever reason create another subfolder called `aux/`and place it there.
+  - `routes/`
+    - `aux/`
+      - `postToPdf.ts` <-- Only used in the `PostRoutes.ts` file but large enough to separate out.
+    - `support/`
+    - `PostRoutes.ts`
+    - `UserRoutes.ts`
+- Try to avoid giving folders names like `misc/`, `helpers/`, `shared/` etc. as these can quickly become dumping grounds.

+---